riversoforion/numeris-rs/README.md

 ## Development

-Romanus is a simple Rust package, built on Rust's standard tooling and ecosystem.
+Numeris is a simple Rust package, built on Rust's standard tooling and ecosystem.
 It should be relatively easy for even a novice Rust developer (like me!) to understand and modify.